lvclark/polyRAD/vignettes/polyRADtutorial.md

 ![](polyRADtutorial_files/figure-markdown_github/unnamed-chunk-8-1.png)

 Now we can perform a preliminary run of the pipeline.
-We’ll specify that we don’t want to include the parents or doubled haploid lines in the estimation of allele frequencies or evaluation of genotype frequencies (`excludeTaxa` argument).
 The `allowedDeviation` argument indicates how different the apparent allele frequency (based on read depth ratios) can be from an expected allele frequency (determined based on ploidy and mapping population type) and still be classified as that allele frequency.
 The default settings assume an F1 population, but the population type can be adjusted using the `n.gen.backcrossing`, `n.gen.intermating`, and `n.gen.selfing` arguments.
 We’ll also lower `minLikelihoodRatio` from the default because one of the parents has many uncertain genotypes under the tetraploid model (which was determined by exploration of the dataset outside of this tutorial; many NA values were observed in `priorProb` under the default).
 Since this first run is for a rough estimate of genotypes, we’ll set `useLinkage = FALSE` to save a little computational time.

 ``` r
 mydata2 <- PipelineMapping2Parents(mydata,